MLH/mlh-hackathon-flask-starter/README.md

 GITHUB_CLIENT_SECRET="[INSERT_CLIENT_SECRET]"
 ```

-You replace the GitHub credentials here and update the database url.
+You replace the GitHub credentials here and update the database URL.
 Learn more about the required [Environment Variables here](#environment-variables).

 Now we're ready to start our server which is as simple as: